ionic-team/ionic-framework/README.md

 # What is Ionic?

 Ionic is the open source HTML5 Mobile Framework for building amazing, cross-platform hybrid native apps with HTML, JavaScript, and CSS.
-Just like this one:

 ![Ionic GUI](http://ionicframework.com/img/gui_screen.jpg)